devkodama/PACS-Assistant/README.md

 If frequently used EI keyboard shortcuts are mapped to the left half of the keyboard, then reading can be done with minimal hand movements and without needing to look away from the screen.

-PACS Assistant can be used with an accessory keypad such as a Tartarus gaming keypad by reassigning its functions to different keys.
-I've found that I prefer using the regular keyboard because it is available on any workstation without the need to plug in an accessory keypad.
+PACS Assistant could be used with an accessory keypad such as a Tartarus gaming keypad by reassigning its functions to different keys.
+I've found that I prefer using the regular keyboard because it doesn't require extra hardware and is available on every workstation.

-PACS Assistant is still under development with more features to come.
-You may (will) encounter bugs or conflicts with other applications; in most cases, temporariliy disabling PACS Assistant can bypass the problem.
+PACS Assistant is still under heavy development with more features to come.
+You may (will) encounter bugs or conflicts with other applications; in most cases, temporariliy disabling PACS Assistant with the on/off toggle switch can bypass the problem.

 Feedback is welcome, let me know of issues you encounter or new features you'd like to see.